 Participating in a PCIC lobby day is a fantastic way to immerse yourself in the legislative process.
 Our Capitol Coordinators have been hosting events and meeting with state legislators since our beginning in 2015.
 The knowledge our advocates have gained is an invaluable gift that they want to share with you!
 In order to make this simple and easy, we’ve created a Legislative Basics – Capitol Lobby Guide to provide everything you need to know.
 In addition to meeting with legislators, PCIC Capitol Lobby Day events include hand delivering cards, providing on-site training courses, and hosting public information tables in the rotunda.
 Key tips from our guide include: convenient parking locations, what to expect, suggested attire, lunch options, and more.

-Most lobby days are on Tuesdays and are scheduled from 10am until 2pm.
+Most lobby days are scheduled from 10am until 2pm.
 If you are interested in joining, please email the Harrisburg Capital Area chapter group PCICCapitalArea@gmail.com.
-Currently scheduled 2022 Lobby Days are:
+Upcoming 2023 Lobby Days are:

 About the PA General Assembly